SRAKIB17/notebook/sql/mysql/function/String Function.md

-Below is a comprehensive list of MySQL string functions along with their syntax, descriptions, and examples.
+Below is a comprehensive list of MySQL string functions along with their syntax, descriptions, and examples:

 1. `ASCII()`
 2. `CHAR_LENGTH()`